Analysis of 10,000 Romance Scam Victims Shows Surprising Results, Contradicts FTC

 The “dating verification” scam

-The “dating verification” scam, where a scammer asks for a fake form of identity verification that costs money, such as a so-called Hookup ID, is the most widespread romance scam and impacts hundreds of thousands of online dating users.
+The “dating verification” scam, where a scammer asks for a fake form of identity verification that costs money, is the most widespread romance scam and impacts hundreds of thousands of online dating users.

 The scam is run by a highly sophisticated international crime ring based in Eastern Europe, and includes fake “modeling agencies” that take advantage of young men and women to churn out thousands of alarmingly convincing fake dating profiles.
 Most scam victims loose a few hundred dollars or more by the time they catch on; those that don’t may end up loosing thousands.